Getting started

 Provider Side - Contract as a Test

-We have a sample API running which you can access through curl or other tools.
+We have a sample implementation of the PetStore API running which you can access through curl or any other tool of your choice.

 curl https://my-json-server.typicode.com/znsio/specmatic-documentation/pets/1

-Now lets leverage Specmatic to run the above specification as a test against the Provider / API to see if it is adhering the OpenAPI Specification.
+Now lets use Specmatic to run the above API specification as a contract test against the Provider / API to see if it is adhering the OpenAPI Specification.

 • specmatic test service.yaml --testBaseURL=https://my-json-server.typicode.com/znsio/specmatic-documentation